SillyTavern/SillyTavern-Docs/Extras/Installation/Common Problems.md

 ---

+### Error: Could not import the 'talkinghead' module on Linux

+It requires the installation of an additional package because it's not installed automatically due to incompatibility with Colab.
+Run this after you install other requirements:

+`pip install wxpython==4.2.1`

 ### Extras server can't connect to AUTOMATIC1111's Stable Diffusion Web UI

 > Could not connect to remote SD backend at <http://127.0.0.1:7860>!
 Disabling SD module...